prasannax1/starships/README.md

 durable and deadly enough to make an impact.
 The design team also decided to use the Orca as a proof of concept that the Multi-Vector paradigm scales down to smaller ships.

+Another concept implemented in the Orca class was mutliple warp cores.

 This makes the Orca a small and deadly ship that can occasionally be two small and deadly ships.

 ##### Structure